 - Do whatever is necessary to avoid a felony criminal conviction.

-Battery on a law enforcement officer is defined in Florida Statute 784.07.
-The government must prove the following three elements beyond a reasonable doubt for a battery on a law enforcement officer conviction:
+Assault on a law enforcement officer is defined in Florida Statute 784.07.
+The government must prove the following three elements beyond a reasonable doubt for an assault on a law enforcement officer conviction:

-- The defendant intentionally touches or strikes a police officer against his or her will or causes bodily harm;
+- The defendant intentionally and unlawfully threatened, either by word or act, to do violence a police officer against his or her will or causes bodily harm;

 - The defendant knows that the alleged victim was a law enforcement officer; and

-- The law enforcement or police officer was engaged in the lawful performance of his or her duties when the defendant committed the battery.
+- The law enforcement or police officer was engaged in the lawful performance of his or her duties when the defendant committed the assault.

 - Click here for the Full Florida standard jury instructions